161sam/InfoTerminal/docs/dev/testing.md

 ## Coverage

 All unit-test suites target **100 % line and branch coverage** for project code.
 Generated files and framework boilerplate are excluded via configuration.

+Key rules:

+- Treat 100 % coverage as a hard requirement.
+  Configure `coverage.py` and Vitest to fail the build if thresholds are not met.
+- Omit generated files and third‑party wrappers using the respective `omit` or `exclude` settings so coverage focuses on project code.
+- Tests must be repeatable and idempotent; rerunning them should not create additional files or require manual cleanup.
+- Never rely on live network services.
+Mock Neo4j, Postgres, HTTP APIs, and timeouts so suites run fully offline.

 Coverage reports are written to `coverage.xml` for Python services and to the `coverage/` directory for the frontend.
 CI jobs fail if coverage ever drops below 100 % for the measured source paths.